 Absences-A student is required to attend all meetings of the classes for which he is registered and to meet all other scheduled appointments, including chapel exercises.
 Absences are treated as factors in determining progress toward graduation; unavoidable absences must therefore be explained to the Registrar promptly and a method agreed upon with the instructor for making up the work.

 Probation-The purpose of probation is to warn the student and to assist him in improving the character of his work.
-A student is put on probation whenever it appears that he is failing to reach the minimum standard of work needed for graduation.
+A student is put on probation at the end of any grading period when progress in work passed and quality points achieved in total work attempted is precisely equal to, or less than, that required for continuation.
 A student on probation is subject to certain restrictions regarding engaging in extraclass activities.
 Students who continue to fail their college work are dropped from the college rolls.

-Reports-Reports of the student's grades are made to the parents at midterm and shortly after the close of each quarter.
-The parents are notified if a student is put on probation.
+Reports-Reports of the student's grades are made to the parents shortly after the close of each quarter.
+The parents are notified if a student is performing unsatisfactorily.